 ABOUT THE AUDITOR'S OFFICE

 The position of County Auditor is filled by appointment by the State District Judges for a term of two years.
-The County Auditor is the Chief Financial Officer of Harris County, the Toll Road Authority, and the Harris County Flood Control District.
+The County Auditor is the Fiscal Officer of Harris County, the Toll Road Authority, and the Harris County Flood Control District.
 Harris County includes the Juvenile Probation and Community Development Departments as well as the Toll Road Authority.
 The Auditor is the Fiscal Officer for the Harris County Community Supervision and Corrections Department, is the auditor for the Port of Houston Authority, and also serves, by agreement, as the internal auditor of the Hospital District.
 State law, sets the County Auditor’s appointment, duties, and authority primarily in the Local Government Code, Chapter 84.
-There are currently 174 authorized positions in the County Auditor's Office.

 Click here to see a Management Overview Organizational Chart of the Auditor's Office